 • Must be registered for 12 or more hours during any semester (including summer); or

-• must be a Speed School student enrolled in a two-hour Cooperative Internship; or
+• must be a Speed School student enrolled in a one-hour Cooperative Internship; or

 • must be a College of Business student enrolled in at least a three-hour credit Cooperative Internship.
 There are some other cooperative internships that qualify for full-time status.
 Please consult your dean’s office for additional information.